 The inner and outer tie rod doesn’t have a specific lifespan expectancy.
 Like any other part, it can prematurely fail.
 It all depends on how and where you drive your vehicle.
 However, a bad inner and outer tie rod can be a safety issue.
 It is important that you catch the failing signs and symptoms in the early stages.
 Here are the 4 most common signs of a bad inner and outer tie rod.

 1. Excessive steering wheel free play

 When the inner and outer tie rod starts to fail, there will be excessive free play in the steering wheel.
 The steering wheel will feel loose and your vehicle will shake while driving.
-If your inner and outer tie rod are severely worn, your vehicle might start to wander on the road.
+If your inner and outer tie rods are severely worn, your vehicle might start to wander on the road.
 It will be very difficult to drive it in a straight line.
 Also, a worn tie rod will throw the alignment off and your tires will wear out quicker and unevenly.
 The tire that has been worn out unevenly is usually the side that has a worn tie rod.
 You can use this to diagnose and pinpoint the bad tie rod.

 2. Abnormal noise coming from the wheels and excessive vibration

-When the tie rod goes bad, there will be an excessive slack that can cause the suspension components to become slightly loose.
-When components like tie rod become worn, they can cause a knocking or clunking noise and you can hear them while turning the steering wheel.
+When the tie rod goes bad, there will be excessive slack that can cause the suspension components to become slightly loose.
+When components like tie rods become worn, they can cause a knocking or clunking noise and you can hear them while turning the steering wheel.
 This is usually because of the free play in the steering wheel also caused by a bad tie rod.